afiqhafizuddin/afiqhafizuddin/README.md

 ## **Repositories Navigation**

 I'm a learner in this ever-expanding tech industries.
 My goals in the year 2022 to is to be able call myself a full-stack web developer.
 I'm focusing on JavaScript tech stacks such as MERN, MEAN, MEVN.
-Currently, I'm learning vanilla JavaScript inside out as well as Node.js and also Python.
+Currently, I'm learning vanilla JavaScript inside out as well as Node.js and also Python and C# as well.

 ### **To navigate netween repos**